rsanda/mac_configs/zscaler_login/zscaler_login_automator.md

 # Applescrip to automate Zscaler Private Access loging

+Note: I am not sure whether this script will work in other systems since the element identifiers may differ in other systems.

 I have to use Zscaler for my day to day work.
 The headace is, I have to prove myself by login to Zscaler.

 Getting to the login menu of Zscaler PA requires a lot of clicking.
 Depending on the configuration by the Zscaler admin, it is required to login every few hours.
 Zscaler doesn't let me know that I have to relogin until an app tries to use PA.